HomeIT ProcurementPlatform vs Advisory

 Where does a platform win?

-A platform wins wherever the value comes from doing the same thing well, everywhere, all the time.
-Coverage is a machine problem, and machines are better at it than any team you could staff.
+Wherever the value comes from doing the same thing well, everywhere, all the time.
+Coverage is a machine problem and machines are better at it than any team you could staff.

 Scale and consistency

 Every renewal benchmarked before signature, every invoice matched to contract, every notice window tracked, across the whole portfolio, without fatigue or gaps.
-No advisory retainer covers the long tail of contracts economically; a platform covers all of them at the same marginal cost.
+No advisory retainer covers the long tail of contracts economically.

 Speed and always on monitoring

-A platform never sleeps.
-Background jobs catch a list price change, an uplift breach, or an approaching notice deadline the day it matters, not at the quarterly review.
-Speed of detection is where most recoverable money lives, and it is structurally a software strength.
+Background jobs catch a list price change, an uplift breach or an approaching notice deadline the day it matters, not at the quarterly review.
+Speed of detection is where most recoverable money lives.

 Where does human advisory win?

-Advisory wins wherever the value comes from judgment, relationship, and stakes.
-These are the deals where being right in general is not enough, and being right about this specific situation, with this vendor, in this political context, is everything.
+Wherever the value comes from judgment, relationship and stakes.
+These are the deals where being right in general is not enough.

 Complexity and stakes

 The nine figure consolidation, the audit defense, the multi vendor bundle where a concession in one line reshapes another.
-Flagship agreements with Microsoft, Oracle, or Salesforce carry too much money and too many parts for any tool, and the cost of a person is trivial against the outcome.
+Flagship agreements carry too much money and too many parts for any tool, and the cost of a person is trivial against the outcome.

 Politics and relationship

-When the vendor escalates to the executive suite, when an audit turns adversarial, when the internal stakeholders disagree about what the mandate should be, the work is human.
-A tool cannot read a room, hold a relationship, or absorb the political risk of saying no to a strategic supplier.
+When the vendor escalates to the executive suite, when an audit turns adversarial, when internal stakeholders disagree about the mandate, the work is human.
+A tool cannot read a room or absorb the political risk of saying no to a strategic supplier.

 SituationPlatformAdvisory